The DAVEfunc element contains both data

 Breakpoint definitions, captured in

-elements, consist of a list of
+breakpointDef elements, consist of a list of

 monotonically-increasing floating-point values separated by commas.
 These sets are referenced

-by "gridded" function table definitions and may be referenced by more than one function
+by "gridded" function table definitions and may be referenced by more than one function definition.

 Function table definitions, described by

-and ungriddedTableDef
+griddedTableDef and ungriddedTableDef elements,

 generally contain the bulk of data points in an aero model, and typically represent a smooth